axa-ch-webhub-cloud/pattern-library/src/components/05-utils/polyfill/README.md

 </html>
 ```

-For IE11 + WebComponents support in a frontend stack:
+For IE11 + CE support in a typical frontend stack:

 ```js
 import '@axa-ch/patterns-library-polyfill';